Wikia/mobile-wiki/README.md

 you can disable that by running gulp with --nosync parameter

 ##[CHANGELOG](https://github.com/Wikia/mercury/blob/master/CHANGELOG.md)
-After creating new release run `./changelog.sh varsion-1 version' and copy that to CHANGELOG.md This will get more automated.
+After creating new release branch run `./changelog.sh old-release new-release' and copy that to CHANGELOG.md Also if you are creating new tag, you should consider reruning it.
+This will get more automated.

 ## Testing on devices